Tunisian chickpea and eggplant stew

 Instructions:

 - Heat the oil in a very large skillet or dutch oven.
 Add the onion and cook over medium heat, stirring occasionally, until it begins to soften, about 4 minutes.
-Add the red pepper and garlic and cook, stirring, for 2 minutes.
+Add the red bell pepper and garlic and cook, stirring, for 2 minutes.
 Stir in the cumin, cinnamon, coriander, ginger, and cayenne and cook for 1 minute.

 - Stir in the tomatoes, eggplant, and 1 cup of water.
 Bring to a boil, reduce the heat to low, and cook, covered, stirring occasionally for 15 minutes.

-- Add the chickpeas and the honey, and simmer, uncovered, over medium heat until the eggplant is tender and the flavors blend, about 20 minutes longer .
+- Add the chickpeas and the honey, and simmer, uncovered, over medium heat until the eggplant is tender and the flavors blend, about 20 minutes longer.
 Salt and pepper to taste.
 Sprinkle with the parsley and serve.

 Makes 6 servings, about 313 calories per serving.